 Signing up for credit cards is, by far, the fastest and easiest way to amass a fortune in points and miles.
 Chase, in particular, often offers the best welcome bonuses.
 They also offer a number of co-branded cards that you can’t get anywhere else (Hyatt, IHG, Southwest, United, etc.).
 Unfortunately, Chase’s 5/24 Rule makes it difficult to get all of the cards you may want.
 There is, though, an approach where you can keep signing up for cards even while staying under 5/24.

 What is the 5/24 rule?

-In a nutshell: if you apply for a Chase credit card, they may deny your application due to having opened 5 or more credit card accounts in the past 24 months.
+In a nutshell: if you apply for a Chase credit card, they will deny your application if you have opened 5 or more credit card accounts, from any issuer, in the past 24 months.

 - American Express (except for Canadian Amex)